ParallaX07/Character-Frequency/README.md

 # Character-Frequency
-Read a composition of English words.
-Show the character frequency of each line.
-Show the word frequency of each line.
-Output the character frequency in a CSV file.
+Reads a composition of English words from an input.txt file.
+(Sample input.txt file provided) Shows the character frequency of each line.
+Shows the word frequency of each line.
+Outputs the character frequency in a CSV file.